March Madness or March Meanness?

 In my family my sister (a Syracuse fan) and I (the Duke fan) are fanatics.
-We eat, breath and live & die for March Madness.
+We eat, breathe and live & die for March Madness.
 Our teams are usually good and contenders to win it all.
 Both of our teams were #1 seeds in fact last year.
 My sister, lucky dog, has season tickets to the ‘Cuse games.
 Good seats.
 She makes a weekly or bi-weekly pilgrimage to the Orange Dome whenever they play.
 She emails us with the ups and downs of each game.
 She watches with people and enjoys that camaraderie.

 I don’t.
 I don't like to watch with other people.
 I watch the games alone now after many painful years of blaming anyone who dare move wrong or speak or twitch during a time when Duke is falling flat.
 I move around a lot and yell at the TV when things aren't going well.
 I switch lucky hats or shirts if things aren’t going Duke's way.
 My heart beats over a hundred times a minute and my blood pressure raises to post-cardiac arrest levels.
 I bleed blue for my Dookies.
 I don’t care if I graduated from UW-Madison and they have a decent team.
 I was a Duke fan before I went to college.
 I like Wisconsin but I LOVE Duke.

 The terrible thing about the Final Four Tournament is that over 60 teams enter it and all but one of them exit the tournament with tears of regrets and feelings of depression.
 You yearn to take that ride that leads you to cutting down the nets in the final like a drug addict needing a fix.
 You want to let those tears of joy stream down your face as you listen to “One Shining Moment”, knowing that your team was the best of the best - NCAA Men's Basketball National Champions.
 It happens very rarely, mostly never for many fans because only one team gets to embrace that joy.
-The rest of us have to look slump our heads and look to next year while we lick our wounds.
+The rest of us have to look down and slump our heads and wait for next year while we lick our wounds.
 Our team is done – for forever.
 You’ll never see them as a group again.
 That is the hard part.
 And if your team loses early, you obsess about how you were robbed of 3-5 more games.
 If only!
 But no, now the ride is over.
 And it sucks.
 March Meanness is more accurate than March Madness.
 Hell, maybe it should be March Sadness?

 “Oh, you care too much.
 It is just a game.”